 - After passing St Bernard’s Well, use the ramp (10 yards ahead of St Bernard’s Bridge), not the steps, to get under the bridge.

-- Go clockwise around the Pizza Express at Deanhough Street in Stockbridge via Haugh Street.
+- Go clockwise around the clock tower at Deanhough Street in Stockbridge via Haugh Street.

 - At Bridge Place, turn right instead of left and follow Glenogle Road for about half a mile until you turn left onto Brandon Terrace.
 Once you see a small obelisk with a clockface in it, you’re back on the route.

 You’ll find a wealth of cute cafés and lush parks in and around Leith to enjoy your break.
-Maybe you’d also like to book a timeslot at the Royal Botanic Gardens (accessible toilet available) or shop at the Ocean Terminal Shopping Centre (accessible toilet & baby changing facilities available) at only a short distance from the shore?
-Check out these hidden gems in Edinburgh for more inspiration.
+Maybe you’d also like to visit the Royal Botanic Gardens (accessible toilet available) or shop at Ocean Terminal Shopping Centre (accessible toilet & baby changing facilities available), only a short distance from the shore?

 Contemporary Art Trail, Glasgow